Abd Al Karim Haj Ismail

 • Ext: 5159

-An assistant professor of Physics in the Faculty of Humanities and Sciences.
-Before that, He worked as postdoctoral researcher at Ghent University in Belgium.
-His PhD research was to measure the energy spectrum of high energy cosmic rays using the IceTop telescope array at South Pole.
-His main research interests are in high energy physics, and the analysis of the properties of high energy cosmic rays.
+Dr. Haj Ismail is an associate professor of Physics in the Faculty of Humanities and Sciences.
+His PhD research was to measure the energy spectrum of high-energy cosmic rays using the IceTop telescope array at the South Pole.
+His main research interests are in high-energy physics and the analysis of the properties of high-energy cosmic rays.
+Dr. Haj Ismail has written and co-authored over 130 articles in highly regarded journals.

 Education